tasuku677/alps-intern-shipping-pallet-frontend/README.md

 ## Getting started
-On this frontend side, to start this application, run a following command.
+To start the frontend of this application, run the following command:
 ```
 npm run dev
 ```